Noah-Samawi/Pokemon-Cards-Match-pp2/README.md

 - The game continues until all pairs of cards are successfully matched.
 - Players aim to complete the game with the fewest errors possible.
+- when the game done a Show Modal appears with Game Over, Timer result und Incorrect attempts.

 ### Game Flow: